Should You Own The Land Under Your Mobile Home?

 Is The Lot Rent Going To Increase?

-Pro: If you are relatively sure the mobile home park you are interested in will not be sold, or you can get a written agreement regarding potential lot rent increases, then you don’t need to be concerned.
+Pro: You don’t need to be concerned if you are relatively sure the mobile home park you are interested in will not be sold.
+Alternatively, you can get a written agreement regarding potential lot rent increases.
 It is also possible local government prevents this sort of activity, and you are thereby protected from predatory price increases.

 Con: There is a problem in the mobile home park industry where big corporations buy up mobile home parks and raise the rents to unaffordable levels.
 Mobile homes aren’t very mobile, so the corporations know you probably won’t move.
 Unfortunately, this captive market is why this can happen.